morgenfriedel/dotfiles/README.md

 ## Debian

-Currently version 9 (stretch) with packages for KVM/libvirt as well as Python and Go development; 2916 packages in total.
+Currently version 9 (stretch) with packages for KVM/libvirt as well as Python and Go development.

 ```
 Desktop Environment: Xfce4